sjaehn/BChoppr/README.md

 ## What's new

-* Migration to the new B.Widgets TK
+* New pugl lib implemented
-* New internationalization
+* Build process modified

 ## TODO